-Figure 3 - Ordinary least squares regression predicting attendees' Write-ups after 2 and 6 weeks from Nodermeet1 and Nodermeet2 (D.V. = WU after).
-Nodermeet attendants are the reference group.
-(McCully, Lampe, Sarkar, Velasquez & Sreevinasan, 2011)

 Encouraging Participation in Virtual Communities – (Koh, Kim, Butler & Bock, 2007)

 The study of Koh et al. (2007) focuses on the relationship between offline interaction of virtual communities and posting activities.
 In the paper, no explicit hypothesis is mentioned.
-From figure 3, one can derive that it is about the relationship between two variables, Offline Interaction and Posting Activity of the community.
+From figure 1, one can derive that it is about the relationship between two variables, Offline Interaction and Posting Activity of the community.
 There is no control group in this study and participants are self-selecting into going to an offline event.
 This implies that the treatment assignment mechanism is non-random.
 Besides that, one cannot determine whether the relationship is not due to an omitted factor causing both variables to change.
 The research is conducted by only one survey, so not two surveys before and after offline interaction.
 Consequently, this makes it very difficult to determine a causal relationship.
-Because of the direction of arrows in figure 3, one can assume that Offline Interaction does precede Posting Activity.
+Because of the direction of arrows in figure 1, one can assume that Offline Interaction does precede Posting Activity.
 There is a logical explanation of why Offline Interaction affects Posting activity.
 Offline meetings strengthen solidarity and intimacy amongst community members.
 This stimulates them to be more active in posting content online.
 Lastly, an association is present because the independent variable increases when offline interaction increases.